Unsure of How to Start?

 As you might already know, video marketing has only increased in popularity over the last couple of years.
 Twitter is no different.
 Companies can either use Twitter’s native video feature or utilize the live streaming app, Periscope.

 Twitter chats may be another great untapped resource for many companies.
-Take a look at this calendar to see if any of these would be a good fit for your industry.
+Take a look at these tips for hosting a successful Twitter chat.

 A thread on Twitter could be a great way to start a conversation!
 By stringing together several tweets in a row on a topic that people in your industry are interested in, chances are you could have more engagement than ever before.